jimena-mr/jimena-mr/README.md

 ## 🚀 About Me
-Sixth semester Data Science student, interested in BI analysis.
+Seventh semester Data Science student, interested in BI and Machine Learning.

 ## 🛠 Skills
 - Python